Services

 Digital rectal exam (DRE)

-Some patients may have a catheter for a short time after treatment.
-Mild urinary discomfort or temporary changes in urination can occur during early healing.
+Some patients may require a temporary catheter for a short time following the procedure.
+Mild urinary discomfort or temporary changes in urination can occur during the early recovery period.

-Our goal is to help you regain comfort, confidence, and better urinary control with expert care you can trust.
+Our goal is to help you regain comfort, confidence, and better urinary function through expert, patient-focused care.

 If you have further questions or are experiencing symptoms of a urologic condition, call us or schedule an appointment today.